raiden-network/spec/mediation_fees.rst

 Converting per-hop proportional fees in per-channel proportional fees
 =====================================================================

-User usually think about mediation fees as a atomic actions, so it's easier to let them define a *per-hop* proportional mediation fee (called :math:`p`).
+User usually think about deducting mediation fees as an atomic action, so it's easier to let them define a *per-hop* proportional mediation fee (called :math:`p`).
 However, this setting then needs to be converted into a *per-channel* proportional fee (called :math:`q`).

 .. math::